Einstein tori and crooked surfaces: Anti-de Sitter crooked planes

 Let $\V_0$ be a real two dimensional symplectic vector space with symplectic form $\omega_0$.
 Denote by $\V$ the four dimensional symplectic vector space $\V=\V_0 \oplus \V_0$ equipped with the symplectic form $\omega = \omega_0 \oplus -\omega_0$.
 This vector space $\V$ will have the same role as in section \ref{sec:Symplectic}.

-The Lie group $\Sp(\V_0)=\SL(\V_0)$ is a model for the double cover of anti de Sitter $3$-space.
+The Lie group $\Sp(\V_0)=\SL(\V_0)$ is a model for the double cover of anti-de Sitter $3$-space.
 We will show how to embed this naturally inside the Lagrangian Grassmannian model of the Einstein Universe in three dimensions.
+To do this, define